alicewish/markdown/series/Avengers-Back-to-Basics.md

 [回到总目录](/Catalogs.md)

-Marvel - comiXology Originals
+Marvel

-Avengers: Back To Basics (2018)
+Avengers: Back To Basics (2018) (comiXology Originals)

-Legendary writer Peter David spins a terrifying tale of Ragnarok!
-A solar eclipse is about to hit North America – but this is no scientific phenomenon.
-Darkness is coming, and with it, a terrible and ancient danger.
-Can Earth's Mightiest Heroes avert Ragnarok, or will the servants of death prove triumphant?
+Collects Avengers: Back To Basics #1-6.

-Part of the comiXology Originals line of exclusive digital content only available on comiXology and Kindle.
-This title is available as part of comiXology Unlimited.
+Legendary writer Peter David takes Earth's Mightiest Heroes back to basics - beginning with a terrifying tale of Ragnarok!
+It could be the end for Thor, Iron Man, the Hulk and the rest of the team, courtesy of the sun-swallowing Fenris Wolf!
+Only the Avengers can stand in the way of a Norse prophecy of doom!
+Then, there's double trouble when a Captain Marvel impostor rewrites reality - and our heroes fi nd themselves stuck in an alternate universe!
+Everything is turned upside down again when Kamala "Ms. Marvel" Khan is thrown into the past and becomes...an original Avenger!
+But the stakes turn personal when someone close to Kamala gets hurt.
+With the future (present?) in the balance, Ms. Marvel must face down one of the Avengers' deadliest foes!